Analysis | What to Know About Trump’s Second Impeachment Trial

 11. Who will defend Trump?

 Trump has hired Butch Bowers, a South Carolina attorney recommended to him by Senator Lindsey Graham.
 Though not nationally known, Bowers has worked on some high-profile political matters.
 He helped Mark Sanford, when he was South Carolina governor, stave off an impeachment effort in the state legislature after Sanford admitted being in Argentina with his mistress, not hiking the Appalachian Trail, as his staff had claimed.
-Trump, at his first impeachment trial, had a defense team of notable lawyers including former Florida Attorney General Pam Bondi, former independent counsels Ken Starr and Robert Ray, and retired Harvard Law Professor Alan Dershowitz.
+The Associated Press reported that another South Carolina attorney, Deborah Barbier, a former federal prosecutor-turned-defense attorney who specializes in white-collar crime, had joined Bowers.
+Trump, at his first impeachment trial, was defended by some bigger-name lawyers such as former Florida Attorney General Pam Bondi, former independent counsels Ken Starr and Robert Ray, and retired Harvard Law Professor Alan Dershowitz.

 12. Will there be witnesses?